-Depending on when your air conditioner was put in, it may use R-22, R-410A or R-32 refrigerant.
+Depending on when your air conditioner was put in, it may require R-22, R-410A or R-32 refrigerant.
 We’ll go over the differences and which air conditioner refrigerants are being phased out in Alice, in addition to how these phaseouts impact you.

 Should I Replace My R-22 Air Conditioner?

-What Refrigerant Will Take the Place of R-410A?
+What Refrigerant Will Take Over R-410A?

 Rescue Heating & Air Can Provide Support with All Your Air Conditioning Needs

 In short, the changes to air conditioner refrigerant probably won’t concern you greatly until you require repairs.
 But as we went over previously, repairs connected to refrigerant can be pricier because of the reduced levels available.